December Bucket List For Families

 They will then be chopped down and prepared for you to take delivery of it.
 A different way to spend some time and could offer some lovely photo opportunities.

-Christmas is a time of the year where you get to enjoy some of the best food.
+Christmas is a time of the year when you get to enjoy some of the best food.

 A lovely way to spend some time with your children is to bake Christmas cookies together.
 You could bake cookies or Christmas biscuits.
 Perfect to leave for Santa on Christmas eve.